LEND Regional Consortia

 The Southern Regional Consortium was formed in 2011 and includes programs located in the following states in the South: Oklahoma, Arkansas*, Texas, and Louisiana.

 The Southeast Consortium was formed in 2004 and representes states in the southeastern United States that have either a Leadership Education in Neurodevelopmental Disabilities (LEND) and/or University Center for Excellence in Developmental Disabilities (UCEDD) program including Tennessee, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, and Kentucky.

 The Northeast Consortium includes programs in the following states: Massachusetts, Connecticut, Maine, New Hampshire, New York, Rhode Island, and Vermont.

-The Midwest LEND Consortium includes programs in the following states: Iowa, Nebraska, South Dakota, Missouri, Kansas and Minnesota.
+The Midwest LEND Consortium includes programs in the following states: Iowa, Nebraska, South Dakota, Missouri, and Kansas.

 The Mid-Atlantic Regional Consortium is comprised of LEND programs in Delaware, Maryland, New Jersey, Virginia, West Virginia, and Pennsylvania.

 The Great Lakes Regional Consortium is comprised of LEND programs in Wisconsin, Minnesota, Michigan, Ohio, Illinois and Indiana.

 The Pac West Regional Consortium is comprised of LEND programs in Washington, Oregon, California, Hawaii, Utah**, New Mexico, Colorado, Nevada, Alaska and Arizona.